Skip to main content

 About

-Victoria II is a single player and multiplayer real-time strategy game with warfare and historical themes.
+Victoria II is a single player and multiplayer economy management game with warfare, economy and historical themes.
 It was developed by Paradox Development Studio and was released on August 30, 2010.
 It received mostly positive reviews from critics and very positive reviews from players.

 Skip User Reviews